Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 ### **Requirement 4: Reports on Data Balance**
 - **User Requirement:**
   *As an AI developer, I want reports on data balance so I can check if my training data is fair and make improvements if needed.*

+  #### **Assumptions & Validation:**
+- **Assumption:** Developers will benefit from clear reports that highlight fairness issues in datasets.

+##### **Validation Methods:**
+1. Test if reports help developers make better data decisions.
+2. Compare AI performance before and after using balanced datasets.
+3. Collect feedback on the clarity and usefulness of reports.